John Fields (music producer)

-John Fields (born September 11, 1968) is an American record producer, recording engineer, mixer, and musician.
+John Fields (born September 11, 1968) is an American music producer, recording engineer, mixer, and musician.
 Fields has produced for a number of musical artists, including the Jonas Brothers, Switchfoot, Pink, Har Mar Superstar, Miley Cyrus, Ben Rector, Andrew W.K., Busted and Demi Lovato.
 He also has played a number of musical instruments on various albums, and even occasionally performed live with bands such as Nick Jonas & the Administration, Soul Asylum, and The Rembrandts.
 He is a founding member of the Minneapolis Funk Collective, Greazy Meal.